glennmusa/mock-spacestation/README.md

   --template-file ./mockSpacestation.json
 ```

+Once that's complete move on to [Connect to the VMs](#Connect-to-the-VMs).

-## Connect to VMs
+## Connect to the VMs

-After you've deployed the Mock Spacestation template, use [./getConnections.sh](./getConnections.sh), passing in the name of your resource group and the deployment name, to retrieve the commands to SSH into the deployed VMs.
+After you've deployed the Mock Spacestation template, use [./getConnections.sh](./getConnections.sh), passing in the name of your resource group and the name of the deployment, to retrieve the SSH key and SSH commands to remote into the deployed VMs.

 If you've deployed from the Azure Portal, here's how to retrieve your deployment name: